lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9b_Use_dsub_for_Pipelines.md

  - Configure your dsub to use your container image using the `--image` parameter

 ### How to do this
- - Use GCP Cloud Genomics tutorial - [link](https://cloud.google.com/genomics/docs/tutorials/dsub)
+ - USE GCP Cloud Genomics tutorial - [link](https://cloud.google.com/genomics/docs/tutorials/dsub)

  ---
- ### 📺Click to see Lynn's 4 minute exploration of this section
+ ### 📺 Click to see Lynn's 4 minute exploration of this section
 [![dsub on GCP for Bioinformatics](http://img.youtube.com/vi/zWHspeEuPs0/0.jpg)](http://www.youtube.com/watch?v=zWHspeEuPs0 "dsub on GCP for Bioinformatics")
 ----

 ### How to verify you've done it
- - Verify that the expected (files) output appears in the Cloud Storage bucket configured to get the job results
+ - VERIFY that the expected (files) output appears in the Cloud Storage bucket configured to get the job results